Biodiversity and biosecurity

-Biodiversity & Biosecurity | Te Rerenga Rauropi me Te Whakahaumaru Rauropi
+Biodiversity and biosecurity | Te Rerenga Rauropi me Te Whakahaumaru Rauropi

-We will accelerate regeneration of the natural environment through implementing the Canterbury Biodiversity Strategy; take decisive action for healthy freshwater, land and coastal ecosystems; build community engagement and action; and foster relationships through forging partnerships and alliances.
+We will accelerate the regeneration of the natural environment through implementing the Canterbury Biodiversity Strategy; take decisive action for healthy freshwater, land and coastal ecosystems; build community engagement and action; and foster relationships through forging partnerships and alliances.

 How we performed